 - Microfiber Washing Bag: These bags are created with the intent of capturing microfibers during the washing process.
 After cleaning the garments, the microfibers can then be removed from the wash bag and thrown away more safely. https://us.guppyfriend.com/

 - Microfiber Washing Machine Filters: These devices attach to a washing machine’s discharge hose and capture microfibers before they are released into drain water.
 These filters must be cleaned regularly to avoid the build-up of microfibers. https://filtrol.net/

 - Microfiber Laundry Ball: These clever items are designed to capture microfibers within the wash using tiny holes that act as filters.
-These devices must be cleaned after each wash by collecting the microfibers from the ball’s surface and throwing away within a small bag to avoid releasing microfibers into the air. https://coraball.com/
+These devices must be cleaned after each wash by collecting the microfibers from the ball’s surface and throwing them away within a small bag to avoid releasing microfibers into the air. https://coraball.com/

 Exploring the fiber characteristics of microfibers is certainly an interesting topic!
 We hope you found this blog post enlighting and if you are interested in shopping for microfiber fabrics, contact our Fabric Specialists for more info!